Responsive Menu

 How can I be sure everyone else has a great time?

-Where can I go during our trip if I need to take my medicine?
+Where can I go during our trip to take my medicine?

-How can I get back to my room if I need to rest and not cause my family to miss out?
+How can I return to my room if I need to rest and not cause my family to miss out?

 Can I go through this vacation without an attack???